-All students at Oxford College are required to complete the following Uniform Requirements before graduating.
+All students at Oxford College are required to complete the following Uniform Requirements before graduating:

-- 1. Five hours in composition or its equivalent.
-Students may complete the composition requirement in three ways: by passing English 140 with a C or better, by taking a special examination for the English department, or by certification by any faculty member who agrees to certify students in composition. - 2.
-Fifteen hours in the Division of Humanities which must be taken in at least two departments (literature, foreign language, philosophy, fine arts, religion).
-If a student chooses to take a foreign language, two of the three courses must be taken in that language. - 3.
-Fifteen quarter hours in the Division of Social Sciences as follows: - (a) Five hours of History 101 or 102. - (b) Five hours in the social sciences (anthropology, economics, psychology, political science, sociology). - (c) Five hours in history or social science.
+1. Five hours in composition or its equivalent.
+Students may complete the composition requirement in two ways: by passing English 140 with a C or better, or by earning a certification of competence in composition through the Composition 101 program.

+2. Fifteen hours in the Division of Humanities which must be taken in at least two departments (literature, foreign language.

+philosophy, fine arts, religion).
+If a student chooses to take a foreign language, two of the three courses must be taken in that language.

+3. Fifteen quarter hours in the Division of Social Sciences as follows:

+(a) Five hours of History 101 or 102.

+(b) Five hours in the social sciences (anthropology,

+economics, psychology, political science, sociology).

+(c) Five hours in history or social science.

-- 4. Fifteen quarter hours in the Division of Natural Sciences and Mathematics.
-Ten of the 15 hours must be taken in one department (biology, chemistry, geology, mathematics, physics) and five hours in another. - 5.
-A student must take a physical education course each quarter while enrolled at Oxford until six quarters are passed.
+4. Fifteen quarter hours in the Division of Natural Sciences and Mathematics.
+Ten of the 15 hours must be taken in one department (biology, chemistry, geology, mathematics, physics) and five hours in another.

+5. A student must take a physical education course each quarter while enrolled at Oxford until six courses are passed.
 Physical Education 103 (Drownproofing) is required.